masudahiroto/bigquery-mcp-server/README.md

 Set the environment variable `MAX_BQ_QUERY_BYTES` to limit how many bytes a query may scan.
 The `query` tool performs a BigQuery dry run and refuses to execute if the estimated bytes processed exceed this value.

+### BigQuery Region

+The server reads `BQ_REGION` to set the location for all BigQuery jobs.
+Specify `US`, `EU`, or another region if your dataset is not in the default location.

 ## Testing

 Run unit tests: